bitsandbots/inventory_old/README.md

 # inventory
 inventory management system with sales and orders

-Not sure how this works?
-Start with a clean ( empty ) database, then import **demo_inv.sql** and you've got some basic data to get started!

 ****
 Modified by Cory J. Potter aka CoreConduit Consulting Services 2018 - 2019
 ***